ETSU’s Quarles vows to keep working through struggles - NewsBreak

 Virginia Tech blanks ETSU in men's soccer

-Virginia Tech scored a pair of first-half goals and used a lockdown defensive effort to take a 2-0 men’s soccer victory over East Tennessee State on Tuesday night at Summers-Taylor Stadium.
-The Hokies (2-8-1) struck early as Danny Flores scored on a penalty kick in the sixth minute.
-The...
+JOHNSON CITY — Virginia Tech scored a pair of first-half goals and used a lockdown defensive effort to take a 2-0 men’s soccer victory over East Tennessee State on Tuesday night at Summers-Taylor Stadium.
+The Hokies (2-8-1) struck early when Danny Flores scored on a penalty kick in...

 Mad Greek keeps its customers happy